-The VLP is pleased to announce that Kate O’Neil is this month’s V.I.V. – Very Important Volunteer.
+The VLP is pleased to announce that Gina Costello is December’s V.I.V. – Very Important Volunteer.

-Thank you Kate for the support you give VLP clients.
-Your time, expertise, and commitment to the community are appreciated!
+Thank you Gina for your support for VLP clients.
+Your experience, time, and legal expertise are valued and appreciated!